 Contact the InSight Program

-Over four years, InSight will make sure you:
+During your four years at Champlain, InSight will make sure you:

 A key component to success in the real world is the ability to make smart decisions with money.
 That’s why we make sure all Champlain students graduate with four years of practical, hands-on learning specifically in managing their personal finances.